javascript-tutorial/en.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 That leads to two important issues:

-1. Scripts can't see DOM elements below them, so it can't add handlers etc.
+1. Scripts can't see DOM elements below them, so they can't add handlers etc.
 2. If there's a bulky script at the top of the page, it "blocks the page".
 Users can't see the page content till it downloads and runs:

 ```html run height=100